Nottingham City Council is making funds available for apprenticeship training for city residents and city businesses through the Apprenticeship Levy

 What is the Apprenticeship Levy?

-The Apprentice Levy is a Government scheme which was introduced in May 2007.
-It helps businesses access apprenticeship training at a relatively low cost.
+The Apprentice Levy is a Government scheme that helps businesses access apprenticeship training at a relatively low cost.

 How much will it cost my business?

 If you’re a small to medium sized business (SME) in Nottingham, and do not currently pay the Apprenticeship Levy, the council can transfer funds to your business to cover the whole cost of apprenticeship training.

 Employers with a wage bill over £3m only need to contribute 0.5% of those funds to pay for apprenticeship training.
 The Government then tops this up with an additional 10% contribution to the employer’s pot of funding.

 What benefits will apprenticeship training bring to my business?

 There are many benefits of apprenticeship training, including: